Reassessing feature-based Android malware detection in a contemporary context: Methodology

+In this work, we use the Kruskal–Wallis \cite{Kruskal1952} omnibus test followed by pairwise Dunn’s \cite{Dunn1964} tests.
+Kruskal–Wallis is used to determine if there are significant differences between the medians of two or more distributions.
+In this case, the distributions are the set of $k$ metric scores produced by each ML model across $k$ folds.
+Kruskal–Wallis is non-parametric, so does not assume that the data fits a normal distribution.
+This is important because the distribution of accuracies from k-fold CV may not be normally distributed, and there is no reliable means of measuring normality in small samples.
+If the test statistic p-value is less than a threshold level, the null hypothesis is rejected, indicating that there is a significant difference between the groups.
 Kruskal-Wallis is an omnibus test and so does not indicate which sample group is statistically different from another.
-If Kruskal–Wallis finds a significant difference, Dunn’s test is then used to identify the samples that are statistically different from the others.
-If more than two models are being compared, a pairwise tournament between the ML models is used to determine the ML models with significant statistical differences.
+If Kruskal–Wallis finds a significant difference at the group level, Dunn’s test is then used to identify the samples that are statistically different from the others.
+Dunn's is a pairwise test, i.e.~for the CV distributions of two models, it determines whether there is a significant difference in their medians.
+If there are more than two models in a group, a pairwise tournament between all ML models is used to those which exhibit significant statistical differences from the others.
 Dunn's test automatically adjusts for multiple comparisons when used with Kruskal-Wallis.
 We use a threshold of p=0.05 for all statistical tests, i.e. a confidence of 95\%.
+The previous studies we review did not, in general, carry out statistical tests, but these are important in order to reach reliable conclusions.